-Our lecturers are very approachable and are dedicated to providing you with a top quality educational experience.
-Please engage with them and with your fellow students to enrich your own learning and to broaden your understanding of what it means to be a student.
-Our counselling and chaplaincy services are also on hand to assist you through some of the unique personal challenges that you may encounter on your learning journey.
+Our lecturers are very approachable and are dedicated to providing you with a top-quality educational experience.
+Please engage with them and with your fellow students to enrich your own learning and to broaden your understanding of the educational journey you are about to embark on.
+Our counselling and chaplaincy services are also on hand to assist you through some of the unique personal challenges that you may encounter on your learning path.